Skip to main content

 Ask away

-Your agent now has three tools.
-Try: “Using bryel, how many traces errored in the last 7 days, and which intents cost the most?”
+Try “Using bryel, how many traces errored in the last 7 days, and which intents cost the most?” or “Inspect my good-berlin-runs dataset — is it balanced enough to fine-tune on?”

 Tools

-Everything is read-only and scoped to the single project you picked at consent — the agent can’t name another project.
+Ten tools, scoped to the single project you picked at consent.
+The agent can never name another project.

 BQL in 30 seconds

 BQL is a filter expression over your traces.
-Strings use single quotes; combine with and / or / not.
+Strings use single quotes; combine clauses with and, or, and not.

-Call bryel_schema to see every field, operator, and your project’s actual intent labels + model names.
+Call bryel_get_schema to see every field, operator, and your project’s actual intent labels and model names.
+See Concepts for what a trace and intent are.

 Give your agent the playbook

-One connection = one project (chosen at consent), read-only.
-To query a different project, add a second MCP connection and pick that project.
+One connection equals one project, chosen at consent, and read-only unless you turned on Allow write.
+To use a different project — or to change the read/write choice — reconnect and re-consent.
 Removing the connection (or losing access to the project) cuts off the agent immediately.